University-of-Portsmouth-Web-Team/CADI_Claude_Agentic_Search/README.md

         ↓
 index.html (browser)
-  — fetches search-index.json from GitHub (live page data) — sends query + page index to Cloudflare Worker
+  — fetches search-index.json from GitHub (live page data) — scores the index locally against the query
+  — sends query + top 20 most relevant pages to Cloudflare Worker
         ↓
 Cloudflare Worker (API proxy)
   — holds the Anthropic API key securely
   — forwards the request to Claude
         ↓
 Claude (claude-sonnet-4-20250514)
-  — reads the query and the full page index
+  — reads the query and the focused page index
-  — returns ranked results with relevance scores and reasoning
+  — returns ranked results with relevance scores and reasoning — if no relevant pages were found, says so clearly
         ↓
 index.html renders results to the user
 ```